St. George's Cathedral, Istanbul: History

 Saint Peter's Gate at the Patriarchate.
 In 1821, Patriarch Gregory V remained hanged for multiple days at its architrave, because he was blamed by Mahmud II for his inability to suppress the Greek War of Independence.
 The Gate has not been opened since.

+Since the Fall of Constantinople in 1453, the city later known as Istanbul had been in the hands of the Ottoman Turks.
 Matthew II (1596–1603) moved the Patriarchate to the former convent of St George in the Phanar in 1597.
-The city had been in the hands of the Ottoman Turks since 1453.
 The Phanar district became the recognized centre of Greek Christian life in the city.

-The church has been reconstructed many times and little remains of its original structure.
+The church has been reconstructed many times, and little remains of its original structure.
 Patriarch Timothy II (1612–1620) rebuilt and enlarged the church in 1614.
-It was again reconstructed under Patriarch Patriarch Callinicus II of Constantinople (1694–1702).
+It was again reconstructed under Patriarch Callinicus II of Constantinople (1694–1702).
 In the early 18th century (sources vary on the exact date) the church was badly damaged by fire.
 In 1720 Patriarch Jeremias III (1716–1726, 1732–1733), wrote to Neophytos, Metropolitan of Arta: "By the mercy and will of the All-Good God, the lords, may God grant them long life, were moved and they gave us permission to rebuild from the very foundations the holy church of our Patriarchal and Ecumenical Throne, and so we have started this building with the help of God."
 The restoration works of Jeremias III were continued by Patriarch Paisius II (Patriarch several times between 1726 and 1752).